eclipse-sprotty/sprotty-website/hugo/content/docs/recipes/custom-views.md

 ## TSX Syntax and Conventions

 Sprotty uses TSX (TypeScript + JSX) for defining SVG elements.
 This allows you to write SVG declaratively with TypeScript expressions.

+> 📖 **Note**: If you haven't already, make sure you've set up the JSX pragma and imports as explained in the [Setting Up JSX for Custom Views](#setting-up-jsx-for-custom-views) section above.
+Without these, the JSX syntax shown below won't work.

 ### CSS Classes